schikamarun/Christmas-cards-2025/README.md

 ## Replacing the OG image

 - `assets/og-image.svg` is the editable source.
-- `assets/og-image.png` is used by Open Graph and Twitter tags.
+- `assets/og-image.png` is used by Open Graph and Twitter tags (placeholder by default).

+This repo ships with a lightweight placeholder PNG so OG tags resolve.
-If you edit the SVG, export to PNG at **1200×630** and overwrite `assets/og-image.png`.
+Export the SVG to PNG at **1200×630** and overwrite `assets/og-image.png` for the real preview.

 ## Local preview (file://)